vitessio/website/content/en/docs/15.0/user-guides/configuration-basic/vtorc.md

 In order to configure `VTOrc`, you have to make the following changes to `vttablet`:

-* Add `--disable_active_reparents=true`: This part will prevent vttablet from fixing replication, and will rely on vtorc instead.
+* Add `--disable_active_reparents=true`: This part will prevent vttablet from fixing replication, and will rely on VTOrc instead.

 This is recommended but not required to run `VTOrc`.